-Although Gartner reported that Chief Marketing Officers are optimistic about 2021 and beyond, enormous uncertainty exists globally.
+Although Gartner reported that Chief Marketing Officers are optimistic about the coming year and beyond, enormous uncertainty exists globally.
 Marketers must continue do more with less while also delivering and even exceeding performance expectations.
 Nonetheless, even in challenging times, marketing’s principles still remain the same – getting customers and keeping them satisfied.
 Be hyper focused on your customer journey, doing the basics extremely well, picking a few metrics that matter, and keeping at it month after month.
 Finally, deliver on your brand promises!

 Strive for 10x Return on Your Marketing Investment